 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

 Forget creamer — have you ever thought about mixing some olive oil in with your Starbucks?
 On Feb.
-22 Starbucks Italy released a new line of drinks infused with Partanna cold-pressed extra virgin olive oil called Starbucks Oleato.
+22, Starbucks Italy released a new line of drinks infused with Partanna cold-pressed extra virgin olive oil called Starbucks Oleato, and the new drinks hit the U.S. on March 23!

-Some Starbucks locations have started releasing the drinks on March 23.
-We’ve found every location that is offering the Starbucks Oleato drinks, prices, and more.
+We found every location that’s offering the Starbucks Oleato drinks, prices, and more.

-Here’s everything you should know about the new Starbucks olive oil-infused drinks:
+Here’s everything you should know about the new Starbucks olive oil-infused drinks and how to get more stars.

 Starbucks has created five Oleato olive oil-infused coffee drinks.

-Starbucks Italy introduced five new olive oil-infused drinks, and these three will be slowly making their ways into every Starbucks location soon.
-Here are each of the drinks and prices that you can expect (at a grande size):
+Starbucks Italy introduced five new olive oil-infused drinks, and these new drinks are now in the U.S. locations as well.
+Here are each of the drinks and prices that you can get (at a grande size):

 - Oleato Caffe Latte (reg. $6.75): A Starbucks Blond Espresso infused with Partanna extra virgin olive oil and oat milk.